 A Birdwatchers Paradise

 Birdwatching is another popular activity for many visitors.
 Islay boasts a wide variety of wonderful scenery and habitats, including wild open moorland, salt marshes, mud flats, mountains, unspoilt beaches and cliffs and mixed woodland.
-All these habitats offer amazing birding, over one hundred species being present on the island all year round.
+All these habitats offer amazing birding, over one hundred species being present on the island all year round such as Sea Eagles and migrating whooper swans.
 In the autumn thousands of Geese migrate from Greenland and arrive by the thousands at Loch Gruinart, one of three RSPB nature reserves on the island.
 This spectacle attracts many visitors to the island in the wintertime.

 See and Do on Islay